geletakalid/flower_detection_cnn/README.md

 ```

 ## Model Inference
-To make predictions on a new image:
+To make predictions on a new flower image:
 ```python
 from tensorflow.keras.preprocessing.image import load_img, img_to_array